Alice Springs

-Alice Springs had an urban population of 25,912 in August 2021.
-The town's population accounts for approximately 10 per cent of the population of the Northern Territory.
+Alice Springs had a population of 33,990 as of June 2024.
+The town's population accounts for approximately 10 percent of the population of the Northern Territory.

 The town straddles the usually dry Todd River on the northern side of the MacDonnell Ranges.
 The surrounding region is known as Central Australia, or the Red Centre, an arid environment consisting of several deserts.
-Temperatures in Alice Springs can vary, with an average maximum in summer of 35.6 C and an average minimum in winter of 5.1 C.
+Alice Springs experiences a wide temperature range, with an average maximum in summer of 35.6 C and an average minimum in winter of 5.1 C.

 History

 Traditional owners

 The Arrernte people are the traditional owners of the Alice Springs area and surrounding MacDonnell Ranges.
 They have lived in the area for at least 30,000 years.
 The traditional name for the township area is Mparntwe.
+Mparntwe is Arrernte for "watering place", referencing Atherreyurre, a waterhole in the Todd River at Old Telegraph Station (known as Alice Springs).
+Mparntwe refers to the majority of the Alice Springs township, with two additional names: Irlpme covering the south and Antulye the east.

-Their name has been spelt in various forms, including Aranda, Arrarnta, and Arunta.
+Arrernte has been spelt in various forms, including Aranda, Arrarnta, and Arunta.
 There are five dialects of the Arrernte language: South-eastern, Central, Northern, Eastern and North-eastern.

 Arrernte country is rich with mountain ranges, waterholes and gorges, which create a variety of natural habitats.
-According to Arrernte traditional histories, the landscape was shaped by the Yeperenye, Ntyarlke, Utnerrengatye caterpillars and Akngwelye or wild dogs.
+According to Arrernte traditional histories, the landscape was shaped by the Yeperenye, Ntyarlke, and Utnerrengatye caterpillars and Akngwelye or wild dogs.

-The numerous sites of traditional importance in and around Alice Springs include Anthwerrke (Emily Gap), Akeyulerre (Billy Goat Hill), Ntaripe (Heavitree Gap), Atnelkentyarliweke (ANZAC Hill) and Alhekulyele (Mt Gillen).
+Sites of traditional importance include Anthwerrke (Emily Gap), Akeyulerre (Billy Goat Hill), Ntaripe (Heavitree Gap), Atnelkentyarliweke (ANZAC Hill) and Alhekulyele (Mt Gillen).